pendragons-code/LISBDIE/README.md

 # News:
   v8 Will aim at including arrays and manipulation of such features.
 This, however, will not be available for options that include copy and pasting.

+# bad code:
+	So while this repo and project is basically a joke and I never took this seriously, this is still a project that I personally think I should take seriously.
+So therefor I will be making a bigger effort to eliminate code that is just really dumb and try to write better code here.

 # Usage:
   clone with this command!:
   ```